nuxt/nuxt.com/content/footer.md

   - title: Privacy
     to: /
 links:
-  - title: Company
+  - title: Solutions
     items:
-      - title: About
+      - title: Developers
         to: /
-      - title: Careers
+      - title: Independants
         to: /
-      - title: Customers
+      - title: Agencies
         to: /
-      - title: Partnerships
+      - title: Enterprises
         to: /
-      - title: Pricing
+      - title: Certifications
         to: /
   - title: Resources
     items: